by Candi Helseth

 Eating Smarter, Moving Even More in South Carolina

-Since Eat Smart, Move More South Carolina (ESMMSC) received the national Community Champion Award for making a difference in childhood-obesity prevention (Rural Monitor, Winter 2011), the nonprofit organization has grown to include 20 local chapters, the majority of them in rural areas.
+Since Eat Smart, Move More South Carolina now Wholespire (ESMMSC) received the national Community Champion Award for making a difference in childhood-obesity prevention (Rural Monitor, Winter 2011, no longer available online), the nonprofit organization has grown to include 20 local chapters, the majority of them in rural areas.

 A $4.6 million, five-year Community Transformation Grant awarded to the South Carolina Department of Health and Environmental Control helps fund additional ESMMSC programs.
 Community environment improvements and healthy, affordable food development are among examples of community initiatives, said Brandie Freeman, communications and marketing manager.